THE TWO YEAR TRAINING

 DANCE TECHNIQUE FOR MUSICAL THEATRE

 Actors and singers have different technical approaches to physicality and breath from dancers.
 The breathing system is different.
-It is vital to keep the diaphragm free for vocal capacity and we approach the technical side of dance with this in mind, addressing important techniques to apply when working with professional choreography.AUDITION FOR THE TWO YEAR TRAINING
+It is vital to keep the diaphragm free for vocal capacity and we approach the technical side of dance with this in mind, addressing important techniques to apply when working with professional choreography.AUDITION FOR THE 2 YEAR TRAINING